LeCoupa/awesome-cheatsheets/languages/python.md

 * Python is an interpreted, high-level and general-purpose, dynamically typed programming language

-* It is also Object oriented, modular oriented and a scripting language.
+* It seen as an object-oriented, modular scripting language.

-* In Python, everything is considered as an Object.
+* In Python, everything is considered as an object.

 * A python file has an extension of .py

-* Python follows Indentation to separate code blocks instead of flower brackets({}).
+* Python follows indentation to separate code blocks instead of using flower/curly brackets ({}).

 * We can run a python file by the following command in cmd(Windows) or shell(mac/linux).